dojo/docs/quickstart/writingWidgets.rst

 there isn't even a DOM node to replace at all.

-Here's a simple example of a widget that creates it's own DOM tree:
+Here's a simple example of a widget that creates its own DOM tree:

 .. code-example::